ankidroid/Anki-Android/Testing.md

 Most of the time, if a method is not available on our minimal supported API (currently 21, as of april 2022), we use [`Compat`](https://github.com/ankidroid/Anki-Android/tree/main/AnkiDroid/src/main/java/com/ichi2/compat)'s classes to implement them - sometime less efficiently, or less safely.
 Compat allows to use the standard library method when available, and our implementation otherwise.
 This means that methods using `Compat` may need to be tested on various API level.
 For example, let's assume that a method we want to use is introduced in API 26.
 The test do not actually need to run on API 21, it only needs to use the method that would be used if we were in API 21.
 This difference is important because it saves time to run a test class on a single API.
 In order to do so, we have implemented the abstract class `Test21And26`, that ensure that all tests extending it are ran with Compat's using `Compat21` and `Compat26`.
 You may look atcom.ichi2.compat.Test21And26.DirectoryTest` for an example of how to use this class.
 If you need to run on a different set of APIs, you can adapte `Test21And26` to a new set of APIs.

 If for some reason you actually need to run tests on multiple API, you can use the `@targetAPI` annotation.
 TODO: explain why one may need to do that and how to run on multiple API.

+# Todo:
+This section contains a list of topic we use in tests that may want to have a better coverage.
+* Mock
+* Changing the behavior of an internal function
+* simulating a crash (e.g. a I/O function fail to read/write data)